aman-maharshi/vanilla-js/booklist-app/README.md

 ### An app to keep track of your reading

 * Add books to the list
-* Store books to browser's local storage so the list is persisted even when the page is reloded
+* Store book details to the browser's Local Storage so the list is persistent even when the page is reloded
+* When an entry is removed from the list it should also be cleared from the Local Storage